MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/camera-system/create-settings-provider.md

 ## Create the profile and inspector

-In the Mixed Reality Toolkit, data providers are configured using [profiles](../profiles/profiles.md).
+In Mixed Reality Toolkit, data providers are configured using [profiles](../profiles/profiles.md).

 ### Define the profile